nbovee/flatbox/README.md

 # Flatbox: Low profile hitbox-layout fightstick

+## Archived branch, left to mark a potential PR to upstream

+Additional changes can be found at the master branch of this repo [here](https://github.com/nbovee/flatbox)

 This repository contains 3D-printable models, PCB design files and code needed to make an arcade controller that looks like this:

 ![Assembled Flatbox](hardware-rev2/images/Flatbox-rev2b-finished-product.jpg)